Tisipi/TDD-with-Python/README.md

 Install *Django* and *Selenium* in virtualenv:
 >pip install "django<1.12" "selenium<4"

+In case of problems install specific versions used in book:
+>pip install django==1.11.3

+>pip install selenium==3.9.0

 Create a Django project (note the "." at the end):
 >python virtualenv\Scripts\django-admin.py startproject superlists . (on windows)

 >django-admin.py startproject superlists . (on Linux)

 To run Django’s development server: